 Depositary receipts are subject to most of the risks associated with investing in foreign securities directly because the value of a depositary receipt is dependent upon the market price of the underlying foreign equity security.
 Depositary receipts are also subject to liquidity risk.
 Additionally, the Holding Foreign Companies Accountable Act (HFCAA) could cause securities of foreign companies, including American depositary receipts, to be delisted from U.S. stock exchanges if the companies do not allow the U.S. government to oversee the auditing of their financial information.
 Although the requirements of the HFCAA apply to securities of all foreign issuers, the SEC has thus far limited its enforcement efforts to securities of Chinese companies.
-If securities are delisted, a fund's ability to transact in such securities may decline.
+If securities are delisted, a fund's ability to transact in such securities will be impaired, and the liquidity and market price of the securities may decline.
 The fund may also need to seek other markets in which to transact in such securities, which could increase the fund's costs.